Skip to main content

 How to buy property in Durres as a foreigner?
 The process is relatively simple and usually takes 4-8 weeks with professional support.

-STEP 2: Choosing the property
+STAGE 2: Choosing a property

-STEP 4: Preliminary agreement and deposit
+STAGE 4: Preliminary agreement and deposit

 STAGE 6: Registration in the Cadastre

-Taxes and Costs of Buying an Apartment in Durres
+Taxes and costs of buying an apartment in Durres

 Property purchase costs in Albania are among the lowest in Europe.
 Total transaction costs amount to 3-4% of the property's value.